LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 Handler-FFT=Type FFT
 ```

-Don't use it as a source for any handler than BandResampler:
+Don't use it as a source for any other handler than BandResampler:

 ```ini
 Unit-Main=Channels ... | Handlers FFT, Resampler(FFT)